Hits: 103

 Or, is it, our own free will that transforms the potentials of life into a purposeless grey monotone of inanity, so generating the fear of an end leading to the same black oblivion as the life so painfully squandered?

-In this story the boy in the painting is laying still, his wounds are beyond the skill of those around him to give aid, it’s at this point he’s considering life’s end with great focus, he can taste his fear and desperation.
+The boy in the painting is the unknown soldier, he is laying still, his wounds are beyond the skill of those around him to give aid, it’s at this point he’s considering life’s end with great focus, he can taste his fear and desperation.

 He lays ignored, his body in tatters upon this table of death, his pain overwhelming his mind to a point of endurance he feels he couldn’t bear much longer.
 His eyes are wide, his face tormented in a grimace of total focus, he breaths in stunted breaths.
 A man stands over him, lifting the blood soaked cloth that covered his decimated body, then dropping it back; he walks away disinterested.